 What is Landmine Squat

-The barbells angle allows for a deeper range of motion and less stress on the lower back than traditional squats do.
+The barbell angle allows for a deeper range of motion and less stress on the lower back than traditional squats do.

-The Landmine squat is extremely versatile and effective for building functional strength through all planes of motion, as well as packing on some serious muscle mass.
+It is extremely versatile and effective for building functional strength through all planes of motion.

 Landmine Squat Muscles Worked

-When you perform landmine squats, you target a variety of different muscles in your core and lower body.
+When you perform landmine squats, you target various muscles in your core and lower body.

-Other muscles worked while doing the squat as known as Secondary Muscle are:
+Other muscles worked while doing the squat, known as Secondary Muscle, are:

 - Hamstrings